XDgov/data-design-standards/pages/components/labels.md

 <p>
   Labels are traditionally used to label axes and legends, however, they can also be used inside of data visualizations to communicate categories, values, or annotations.
-Where possible, labels should be used in favor of legends or tooltips to make it easier for users to understand data visualizations.
+Where possible, labels should be used instead of legends or tooltips to make it easier for users to understand data visualizations.
 </p>
 <div id="data-labels">